openedx/edx-documentation/en_us/shared/glossary/glossary.rst

 **CAPA Problem**

-  A "Computer Assisted Personalized Approach" (CAPA) problem refers to any of the problem types that are implemented in the edX platform by the ``capa_module`` XBlock.
+  A CAPA (computer assisted personalized approach) problem refers to any of the problem types that are implemented in the edX platform by the ``capa_module`` XBlock.
 Examples range from text input, drag and drop, and math expression input problem types to circuit schematic builder, custom